patbrigarcia/notes/README.md

 This file describes a short definition on how to deploy and connect to the application.

-1. Deploy the application to a server using the Jar file provided.
+1. Deploy the application to a server using the Jar /target/notes-0.0.1-SNAPSHOT.jar
 2. Connect to the API based on the configuration made in the server

     Create a note: POST http://localhost:8080/users